agoetc/notion-id-linker/README.md

 ## Configuration

-1. Click the extension options
+1. Click the extension icon in the toolbar
-2. Enter your project prefix (e.g., "PROJ")
+2. Add your project IDs (e.g., "AAA", "BBB", "PROJ")
 3. Click Save

 ## Usage

-After installation and configuration, any matching pattern (e.g., PROJ-123) on GitHub pages will automatically be converted to a clickable link pointing to notion.so/PROJ-123.
+After installation and configuration, any matching patterns (e.g., AAA-123, BBB-456) on GitHub pages will automatically be converted to clickable links pointing to notion.so/AAA-123 or notion.so/BBB-456.